 You should be cleaning and clearing the house.
 Anything that can interrupt the movement of the move can only cost you money and potentially risk the health of our movers.

 Cleaning – First, you should clean the house.
 This is good practice for when you are leaving a house or apartment because the next owner won’t have to go through the process and it’s a good first impression for the home in general.
 Additionally, cleaning up the house can make it easier to move because you will both.
-Cleaning the air of dust and loose particles that can affect performance.
+Cleaning the air of dust and lose particles that can affect performance.

 Clearing – Next you will want to clear the area as much as possible. if you have kids or a dog, you know how difficult it can be to see the floor at times if there are a lot of toys or loose items on the floor.
 Clearing the air will make it much easier to move throughout the house and run the risk of possibly hurting your legs during the move.